-A two-class nomenclature has been developed in Australia to define the primary objectives of a hydrocarbon monitoring program which can be defined as:
+A two-class nomenclature has been developed in Australia to define the primary objectives of a hydrocarbon monitoring program, which can be defined as:

 - Type I monitoring (also referred to as operational monitoring) undertaken during a spill response to support response planning and operations.
-The focus of Type I monitoring is to obtain and process information regarding the nature and scale of the spill and the resources at risk so it can be acted upon as quickly as possible.
+Type I monitoring focuses on obtaining and processing information regarding the nature and scale of the spill and the resources at risk so it can be acted upon as quickly as possible.
 Operational monitoring typically finishes when the spill response is terminated. - Type II monitoring (also referred to as scientific monitoring) aims to quantify the extent, severity, and persistence of environmental impacts from a significant spill and inform on appropriate remediation activities.
 Scientific monitoring may continue for extended periods after a spill response is terminated.